 The most widely spoken language in the U.S. is English and is the second language many learn when coming to an English-speaking country.
 Also, many children in other countries learn English as a second language in school.

 There is, however, a large portion of the population living in the U.S. that speaks only other languages.
 These people will need English translated to them while in a medical office.
 Words and meanings can get lost in translation, so it is important for medical assistants to become bilingual to support patients for whom English is a second language.

-Why It’s Beneficial to Be Bilingual in the Medical Field
+Why It’s Beneficial to Be Bilingual in the Healthcare Field

 A medical assistant can expect to see dozens of patients on a daily basis.
-Even smaller and quieter offices have quite a patient flow, so it is only a matter of time before the medical assistant meets with someone who doesn’t speak English fluently.
+Even smaller and quieter offices have quite a patient flow, so it is only a matter of time before a bilingual medical assistant meets with someone who doesn’t speak English fluently.

 The changing demographic in the United States is also seeing a rise in non-English speaking residents, giving medical assistants all the more reason to learn a new language to help these patients.

 The reason it is important to speak a different language is so the medical assistant can explain medical procedures to the patient being seen.
 Otherwise, Information can be lost in translation.

 If the patient doesn’t understand English, he/she can become confused and frustrated while receiving medical treatment.
 The patient might not understand how to use certain medications because of the language barrier.
 Despite not understanding medical staff, patients still deserve high-quality medical care.